serodriguez68/machine-learning-cheatsheet/cheatsheets/Part 5 - Association Rule Learning/apriori.md

 ## Code
-We are going to use this implementation of the `apriori` algorithm: https://github.com/ymoch/apyori The implementation is also available through `pip`.
+The  Udemy course suggest the following implementation of the `apriori` algorithm: https://github.com/ymoch/apyori The implementation is also available through `pip`.

+A good documentation for `apyori` can be found here: https://zaxrosenberg.com/unofficial-apyori-documentation/

 Apyori has the following caveats:
-- The data is returned in a very messy data structure
+- The data is returned in a non-intuitive and messy data structure that needs some explanation.
+The link above contains a good explanation of it.
 - The rules are not sorted in any order by default, it is up to us to sort them by lift.

 [Go here to see a full example.](/annotated-code/Part%205%20-%20Association%20Rule%20Learning/Section%2028%20-%20Apriori/apriori_analysis.py)